 Families can borrow our specialist play and exercise equipment including sensory boxes through to therapy equipment, gym equipment and soft play.
 Equipment can be delivered directly to your home.

-These Zoom Webinars centre around intimate chats led by therapists where families can learn, but also chat and share their difficulties, successes and support each other, helping to reduce their isolation.
+These Webinars centre around intimate chats led by therapists where families can learn, but also chat and share their difficulties, successes and support each other, helping to reduce their isolation.